elbionredenica/eloguessr/README.md

 *   **Time-Based Scoring:** Incorporate the time taken to guess into the scoring algorithm.
 *   **Difficulty Levels:** Allow users to select different difficulty levels, perhaps by filtering games based on Elo ranges.
 *   **User Accounts:** Implement user accounts to track progress, save scores, and enable leaderboards.
-*   **Advanced Game Analysis:** Provide more in-depth analysis of the game, such as engine evaluations or common opening variations.
-*   **Mobile App:** Develop a mobile app version for on-the-go gameplay.

 ## 🤝 Contributing